INQUIRE NOW APPLY NOW

 For all of the Summer Academy courses you will earn 3 credits.
 These credits are part of your official UVM transcript.

 Each class has different activities/assignments for the online portion of the course.
 Please refer to the course syllabus to find out exact details about the class.
-Once you are admitted into Summer Academy, we will provide you with log in access to the University of Vermont’s Blackboard site.
+After you are registered for your course in early March, you will gain access to the Blackboard page, but your course will not be visible until July 6, unless the instructor has pre-work.

 Yes, the professor is available and happy to work with you throughout both the on campus and online portions of the course.

-High school students participating in Summer Academy will be housed in a campus dorm together called Harris/Millis Commons.
+High school students participating in Summer Academy will be housed in a campus dorm together called Central Campus Residence Hall.
 Supervision will include a Residential Director and Residential Assistants who will live on the same floor.
 Students will be notified of their dorm roommate upon arrival.

 DO STUDENTS STAY ON CAMPUS DURING THE WEEKEND?
 HOW FREE ARE STUDENTS TO COME AND GO IF THEY ARE STAYING ON CAMPUS?